Dcohen52/Atom8/README.md

    - Edit, remove, or reorder steps as needed.
    - Clear the entire step list with a single click.
 4. **Execute Automation:**
-   - Run your sequence of steps by clicking 'Start Automation.'
+   - Run your sequence of steps by clicking 'Run'.
 5. **Logging:**
    - Review detailed logs for actions and errors.
 6. **Headless Mode:**